libp2p/specs/connections/README.md

 upgrade process is complete, and both peers are able to use the resulting libp2p connection to open new secure multiplexed streams.

+Note: In the case where both peers initially act as initiators, e.g. during NAT hole punching, tie-breaking is done via the [multistream-select simultaneous open protocol extension][simopen].

 ## Opening New Streams Over a Connection